 Welcome emails are a nicer way of saying “Hi, it’s great to meet you.”
 According to the whitepaper on Welcome Emails by Experian, automated welcome emails received 58.7% open rate on an average while that of normal emails was just about 14.6%.
 It also revealed that open rate spikes up to 88.3% if a welcome email is sent instantly after the user signs up.

 Onboarding of new Customers from Cloud storage app Box

-    You can get a lot of pageviews and many users will sign up for the free trial.
+You can get a lot of page views and many users will sign up for the free trial.
 The real catch is to convince them to sign up for a paid plan and be with your brand for a longer time.
 This is where drip onboarding emails help.
-Onboarding drip emails offer small ‘sell’ that is highly targeted.
+Onboarding drip email campaigns offer small ‘sell’ that is highly targeted.
 Small goals and baby steps go a long way.

 Confirmation email from Medium, a blogging platform

-    Brands use emails to confirm the user registration.
-It is more like closing the deal, but that doesn’t mean your drip emails are no more needed.
-Once a user has signed up, you can schedule drip emails to say a thank you, or remind about the renewal of purchase, or include links to your products or services.
+Brands use emails to confirm user registration.
+It is more like closing the deal, but that doesn’t mean your drip emails are no longer needed.
+Once a user has signed up, you can schedule drip email campaigns to say a thank you, or remind about the renewal of purchase, or include links to your products or services.
 Sending out receipts of any purchase made instantly is essential.
-That validates your customer support and creates a base for customer trust.
-Confirmation emails on ticket or train bookings or hotel room bookings can be followed by reminding users about that upcoming trip few days prior to the trip.
+That validates customer support and creates a base for customer trust.
+Confirmation emails on ticket or train bookings or hotel room bookings can be followed by reminding users about that upcoming trip a few days prior to the trip.

 - Spot your target audience first.

 You cannot send a bunch of emails to your existing user list about something they did not sign up for.
 You can sub-divide your lists into various segments based on demographics or actions or interests.
-Drip emails are more like niche email marketing.
+Drip email campaigns are more like niche email marketing.